pfsense/docs/source/releases/2-3-3-new-features-and-changes.rst

 -  Fixed issues with **Firewall > NAT > Edit** forgetting destination type selection when input errors occur
    `#6224 <https://redmine.pfsense.org/issues/6224>`__
--  Removed “self” as a destination from NAT 1:1 rules
+-  Removed "self" as a destination from NAT 1:1 rules
 -  Fixed NAT rules so that when a port forward is disabled, its associated firewall rule is also disabled
    `#6472 <https://redmine.pfsense.org/issues/6472>`__